Agentforce is here, bringing AI-driven automation to Salesforce and transforming workflows with intelligent, autonomous agents.

 Using semantic search, RAG locates the most relevant data for each request.

-Unlike simple keyword searches, semantic search considers the meaning behind the request, pulling in data that best matches the user’s intent.
-This can include structured CRM data and unstructured information like knowledge articles, call transcripts, and support emails.
+This data can include structured CRM data and unstructured information like knowledge articles, call transcripts, and support emails.

 For example, if a customer asks about a recent product purchase, the agent can retrieve related product details, previous interactions, and support tickets to provide a personalized response that meets the customer’s intent, even without specific keywords.